 Sometimes these can feel exposition-heavy – and with a whiff of wish-fulfilment – but the joy really is in the minute detail: he captures everything from the itineraries to the gearboxes to the menus.
 For anyone with an obsession with the Golden Age of Travel, this will be the first class ticket.

-In his latest book, wildlife expert – and the go-to person to ask anything and everything about ceteceans – Mark Carwardine has teamed up with top biologists to present an in-depth (and soon to become indispensable) guide to these creatures of the deep, shedding light on their differences with a set of handy illustrations, migration maps and quick-yet-comprehensive ID guides.
+In his latest book, Wanderlust contributing editor, wildlife expert – and the go-to person to ask anything and everything about cetaceans – Mark Carwardine has teamed up with top biologists to present an in-depth (and soon to become indispensable) guide to these creatures of the deep, shedding light on their differences with a set of handy illustrations, migration maps and quick-yet-comprehensive ID guides.